nulzo/ngx-stashr/projects/ngx-stashr/README.md

-# ngx-store
+# ngx-stashr

-A slim, signal-based state management library for Angular 21.
+A slim, signal-based library for stashing state Angular 21.

 Inspired by Zustand.